hirokik0811/LGT_diagonalization/README.md

 You may also specify the coefficients of the Hamiltonian.

 # How to use
-Compile TrianglePlaquette/TrianglePlaquette.c with -mkl.
+Compile TrianglePlaquette/TrianglePlaquette.c -mkl.
 Checked it works properly with Intel C Compiler, but you may need to modify some codes for other compilers.
+The executable takes 5 arguments: number of layers, the value of g, the value of alpha, search range min, search range max.